This article may contain links from our affiliate partners. Please read how we make money!

 As mentioned, CFM stands for cubic feet per minute – it’s arguably one of the most important stats to look at when choosing the right range hood for you.

-There are a few standards that you should be aware of when selecting a range hood.
+There are a few standards that you should be aware of when selecting an effective range hood.
 The average gas stove requires a CFM of around 600 to 1000, which is thought to provide sufficient ventilation for your home.

 It’s worth getting a professional opinion if you think that your gas stove might require a range hood with a higher than normal CFM.